zfcampus/zf-hal/README.md

 - `max_depth` - integer; limit to what nesting level entities and collections are rendered; if the limit is reached, only `self` links will be rendered. default value is `null`, which means no limit: if unlimited circular references are detected, an exception will be thrown to avoid infinite loops.
+- `force_self_link` - boolean; set whether a self-referencing link should be automatically generated for the entity.
+  Defaults to `true` (since its recommended).

 The `links` property is an array of arrays, each with the following structure: